 Other options for employment include pursuing career paths such as forensic entomology (using insect evidence to assist police investigations) or entomological paleontology (studying insect fossils and evolution).

 Education & Training

 Entomologists must achieve (at minimum) a Bachelor’s degree in entomology or a related field in the biological sciences.
-Once they have completed their undergraduate degree, most entomologists go on to pursue graduate level studies at the M.S. or Ph.D. level.
+Once they have completed their undergraduate degree and a related internship, most entomologists go on to pursue graduate level studies at the M.S. or Ph.D. level.
 Entomologists with graduate level degrees tend to have more options for employment in the field, and graduate degrees are usually required for senior research positions or college teaching roles.

 Entomology degrees usually involve coursework in insect anatomy, physiology, reproduction, behavior, genetics, taxonomy, life cycles, evolution, population dynamics, parasitology, ecological impact, biological control, and toxicology.
 Additional coursework for the degree may include classes in statistics, general biology, ecology, and chemistry.

 Undergraduate entomology programs are offered at a number of major colleges and universities including Cornell, Iowa State, University of Delaware, University of Florida, University of Georgia, University of Kentucky, Texas A&M, University of California-Davis, Oklahoma State, Michigan State, University of Nebraska-Lincoln, and the University of Wisconsin-Madison.
 Many other colleges offer minors in the field that also prepare their biological science students to pursue this career path at the graduate level.